kruizdev/chatbot_takehome_assessment/README.md

 pip install -r requirements.txt pytest -q OR python -m pytest -q
 # You'll see some failing tests (by design).
-uvicorn app.main:app --reload (will not work initially, by design. go to http://127.0.0.1:8000/docs to check if it's working)
+uvicorn app.main:app --reload
+# Will not work initially, by design.
+Go to http://127.0.0.1:8000/docs to check if it's working
 ```

 ### Run a quick smoke